ark-lang/ark-docs/variables.md

 Note that because variables are __immutable__ by default, they **must** have an assignment.

-To allow the mutation of a variable, you pre-pend the variable declaration with the `mut` keyword.
+To allow the mutation of a variable, you prepend the variable declaration with the `mut` keyword.
 If a variable is mutable, it does **not** need an initial expression to be assigned to it.

 ```